digipres/workbench/src/formats/profiles.md

 ### One More Tool

-Here, we take your selected collection profile, and work out how much coverage of that set of extension each registry or tool offers.
+Here, we take your selected collection profile, and work out how much coverage of that set of extensions each registry or tool offers.

 ```js